rombrew/phobia/README.md

 * Adjustable constraints:
 	* Phase current with derate on PCB overheat.
 	* Motor voltage applied from VSI.
-	* Battery current consumption and regeneration.
+	* DC link current consumption and regeneration.
 	* DC link overvoltage and undervoltage.
 	* Maximal speed and acceleration.